1972 Montreal Museum of Fine Arts robbery: Previous thefts and attempts

 On two prior occasions thieves had taken, or attempted to take, works from the museum.

-One night in 1933, someone hidden in the museum overnight passed 14 paintings, mostly by Canadian artists, to another person through an open window in the women's lavatory.
+One night in 1933, someone hidden in the museum overnight passed 14 paintings by Canadian artists, to another person through an open window in the women's lavatory.
 Later the museum received a ransom note asking $10,000 for the paintings' return.
 Three months later, the English-language Montreal Star and the French La Presse each received half of one painting in the mail.
 A note said if a ransom of 25% of the remaining paintings' total value was not paid, they too would be returned in pieces.

 The paintings were recovered before that could occur.
 Paul Thouin, a petty criminal, was arrested after burglarizing a rail freight car.
 He confessed to the theft and led police to a 1 m sandpit near the village of L'Épiphanie, a short distance northeast of Montreal, where he had buried them wrapped in a tarpaulin with newspapers.
 Thouin, who had killed a police officer attempting to apprehend him in a railroad warehouse, was reportedly terrified at the prospect of being returned to prison for a very long term.
-He killed himself by poisoning himself with a concealed dose of strychnine in the police lockup that night.
+He died after poisoning himself with a concealed dose of strychnine in the police lockup that night.
 A gang of armed robbers attempted to steal some van Gogh paintings during a special exhibition of the artist's work at the museum in 1960.
 They were foiled and escaped.
 They have never been identified.

 Labour Day weekend 1972 in Montreal

 In Montreal, Labour Day weekend of 1972 began with two major news events, neither of them well received.
-On the night of Friday, September 1, four intoxicated men who had been refused entry to a downtown country-and-western bar retaliated by setting the club's steps afire; the ensuing blaze killed 37, the deadliest fire in the city in 45 years.
-On the following evening, the Soviet national hockey team defeated their Canadian counterparts 7–3 in the first game of the Summit Series at the Montreal Forum.
-Canadians consider hockey their national sport, whereas the Soviets had only begun competing in international ice hockey a quarter-century earlier.
-They had expected their team of National Hockey League stars to overwhelmingly defeat the Soviets.
+On the night of Friday, September 1, four intoxicated men who had been refused entry to a downtown country-and-western bar retaliated by setting the club's steps afire; the ensuing blaze killed 37, the worst act of mass murder in the city's history.
+On the following evening, the Soviet national hockey team defeated a team of Canadian National Hockey League stars 7–3 in the first game of the Summit Series at the Montreal Forum.
+Canadians consider hockey integral to their national identity, a sentiment particularly strong in Montreal, where some of the earliest hockey games were played.
+They had expected their team to overwhelmingly defeat the less-storied Soviets.
 Fans in Montreal were eagerly looking ahead to the next game in the series, to be held Monday evening in Toronto.

 At the museum, the board president, director, and director of security were all on vacation in either the United States or Mexico for the holiday weekend.
 Bantey, the public relations director, was the most senior official in charge.